Rhizopus soft rot is one of those diseases that can come into your garden from the grocery store.

 Rhizopus soft rot behavior

 The fungi that cause Rhizopus soft rot are surprisingly athletic.
 Like many plants in the garden, they spread rapidly using stolons or runners.
-These fungal runners can move up walls and tree trunks, as well as horizontally across branches, stems, and soil.
-These fungi thrive when temperatures are 68°F–86°F and they can survive in weather as hot as 140°F.
+These fungal runners can move vertically up walls and tree trunks and horizontally across branches, stems, and soil.
+These fungi thrive when temperatures are 68°F–86°F and can survive in weather as hot as 140°F.

 Rhizopus soft rot prevention

 If you are growing sweet potatoes, curing them properly after harvesting is the best way to prevent Rhizopus soft rot.
-This means storing them at 84°F at 90% humidity for 5 to 7 days.
+Store them at 84°F at 90% humidity for 5 to 7 days, and they should be fine.

 You can grow a surprising amount of food in your own yard.
 Ask me how!